10-Q 1 egp-20230930.htm 10-Q egp-20230930

 (13) COMPREHENSIVE INCOME

 Total Comprehensive Income is comprised of net income plus all other changes in equity from non-owner sources and is presented on the Consolidated Statements of Income and Comprehensive Income.
-The components of Accumulated other comprehensive income are presented in the Company’s Consolidated Statement of Changes in Equity and are summarized below.
+The components of Accumulated other comprehensive income are presented in the Company’s Consolidated Statements of Changes in Equity and are summarized below.
 See Note 14 for information regarding the Company’s interest rate swaps.

 Three Months Ended